Prabhjotsingh555/PrabhjotBookStore/PrabhjotBookStore/README.txt

 24. Move the HomeController.cs to Area > Customer > Contollers
 25. Delete the Data and Models foldes from the Area > Customer
 26. Edit the HomeController.cs
+27. Move the Home folder to Area's View